Matleo/ReceiptRecognizer/README.md

 ### assets
 This folder is not included in git and holds the data (for each receipt), which includes the images, Matthias' OCR-results, the labels for each row (created with the labeling tool) and the preprocessed dataframes (containing the features).
 ### research
 This folder contains experimental work and some statistics.
 Most interesting might be the file *vatClass_confusion_stats.xslx*, in which i have documented with which character the Google Vision-OCR confuses the actual vat classes (last char in an article row).
+On the basis of these statistics, we can easily handle most of the OCR miss-recognitions of the vat class.
 ### src
 This is the source folder and contains the actual python source code.
 Following, i will shortly descripe its content:
 * **labeler.py:** Tool to label the rows for a given receipt (img + OCR-Result)
 * **preprocessing.py:** Script, that calculates the features for each row, given the OCR-Result.
 I append the labels for the rows here as well.
 * **service.py:** The callable service, that takes the trained model/classifier and an OCR-Result of an image and returns structured data for the given receipt.
-The structured data consists of articles (description, price, vat-Class), totalSum, vatSums(netto, brutto, vat-Class), totalVatSum(netto,brutto).
+The structured data consists of articles (description, price, vat-Class), totalSum, vatSums(netto, brutto, vat-Class, tax-rate), totalVatSum(netto,brutto).
 * **training.py:** The script that takes a given set of preprocessed dataframes (containing the features) and trains the machine learning model/classifier.
 For now a Random Forest is trained.
 * **utility.py:** Utility functions, used for experiments and in *training.py*
 ### classifier.pkl